 Comics, but the first in animated television, too.

 Number 50 (Sept.
 1970) officially got the whole deal off the

 ground with the cast paying a visit to the old Hanna-Barbara

 Studios with Mr. Hanna and Barbara as their hosts.
 The cast

 how the show is made, much to the annoyance of Alexandra

 The Great Perfectionist.

 From here, the comic and the series went their separate ways.
-While

-mixed in, the series took the successful ‘Scooby
+adventure mixed in, the series took the successful ‘Scooby

 Doo’ path, with some globe-trotting and espionage on the side.

-freaks happy, so I’ll leave it right
+freaks happy, so I’ll leave it right here.